zz964/x68D00M/README.md

 - An X68030 (Kindof playable-ish at min screen size + low detail)
 - A very fast CPU accelerator card (060turbo, PhantomX, etc.)

+You also need more than 8MB of ram.
+I'm not sure exactly how much.
+I run it on 12MB systems.

 Two binaries are provided:
   doom.x      68030 build (X68030, Xellent30, PhantomX)
   doom060.x   68060 build (060turbo, PhantomX 060 mode, xm6g)